Digital Preservation for Future Genealogists

 There are many references about the care of optical media, such as Mueller (2011) who observed that scratches on the label side are a much greater problem than on the other side, where they can be polished out in many cases.
 Special pens should be used to write on the label side of discs, as solvents may damage the lacquer layer.
 Another useful guide to optical disk care is provided by the Council on Library and Information Resources who assert that "CDs and DVDs can be reliable for many decades with proper handling".

 For modest storage volumes that can be accommodated on a manageable number of DVD discs, this probably represents this best local storage option for domestic users, as long as DVD disc reading and writing is readily available.
 The custodians of the discs need to be aware of their potential obsolescence and be prepared to copy data onto a different storage medium if necessary.
 DVD disks will generally survive immersion in dirty water in case of flooding, as the data is stored in reflective pits inside the polycarbonate body of the disk.
 However, they will be destroyed by fire, unless they are kept in a fireproof safe.
 High levels of humidity and dust may also affect readability.
+Risks of manufacturer-based problems (such as the sticky-shed syndrome affecting magnetic tape) can be mitigated by duplication using disks from a different manufacturer.

 If you have terabytes of data, then a removable USB drive with a magnetic disk may be the best storage option.
 Use of a popular brand and type makes it likely that drivers will be available in future operating systems.
 Only have the drive connected to the computer while copying data, as permanent connection means that ransomware on the host computer may be able to encrypt your archive data.